Index theory for non-compact quantum graphs: Some applications to star graphs

 \subsection{A reduction formula for the union of two star graphs}

-We consider the graph $\Gr=\GStar{1}\cup \GStar{1}^\infty$ where we denote by $\GStar{1}$ and $\GStar{1}^\infty$ respectively the bounded start graph with one leaf vertex and the unbounded star graph with one leaf vertex at infinity.
+We consider a graph $\Gr$ with a single central vertex to which one bounded edge and one unbounded edge are attached.
+We write $\GStar{1}$ for the bounded edge and $\GStar{1}^\infty$ for the unbounded one.
 On the graph $\Gr$ the following one-parameter family of Sturm-Liouville operators has been given:

 where the restriction onto each arc $I_j$ of the graph, i.e. $l_s|_{I_j}$ is given by